Puzzaks/FPTools/README.md

 This page also allows editing passwords of and removing email accounts.
 ![User Editing](assets/app_section_emails_edit.png)

-Operator can also create multiple users on multiple domains in the same time using this app.
+Operator can also create multiple users on multiple domains at the same time using this app.
 ![User Creation](assets/app_section_emails_create.png)

 ###### Servers page